Sprinklers & Lawn Care April 24, 2026

 Guests hug the perimeter of the lawn while they talk.
 That is the same strip where ants and spiders wake first.
 Tidying mulch, pulling winter trash, and refreshing edges makes treatments from perimeter pest control easier to maintain if you already use that service.

 Blow grit off walks so heels and stroller wheels stay steady.
 If downspouts discharge across a path guests will use, fix splash blocks now rather than after a thunderstorm when mud prints become the memory of the night.
+If you rent chairs or tents, walk the delivery path once with a hand truck so you see where wheels will rut soft lawn.

 Low branches that block facades or touch roofs show up in every group photo.
 Tree trimming and shrub trimming in late April can still be lighter than midsummer cuts if species allow.
 Tell us your event date so we can avoid heavy sap flow weeks when that matters for certain ornamentals.

 NationScapes ties sprinklers, lawn, landscape, trees, and targeted pest work together so May hosting feels steady instead of improvised.
-Contact us for a free quote when you want April proof to carry the party.
+Routes in Parker and Castle Rock tighten once graduation season hits; lining up work in April buys calm coverage and crisp edges before the calendar fills.

 Want help before your date?